 Tackling Online Radicalization At Its Offline Roots

 How does the radical right recruit young people online?
 How do social media platforms play a role in this?
 And, how do we respond to online hate?
-CARR Policy & Practitioner Fellow, William Baldet, takes a look at the potential rabbit holes for young people online and the need for addressing the root causes of radicalization in order to mitigate its harmful effects.
+CARR Policy & Practitioner Fellow, and Regional Coordinator for the UK’s Countering Violent Extremism Programme (Prevent), William Baldet takes a look at the potential rabbit holes for young people online and the need for addressing the root causes of radicalization in order to mitigate its harmful effects.

 You would be forgiven for thinking that the advent of Covid-19 and the accompanying lockdowns have led to the mass radicalization of our youth, consigned to cyberspace, and exposed to vast swathes of online terrorist propaganda.
 It’s true that cases of ‘self-radicalization’ in the virtual world do occur, but we must move away from the narrative that passive exposure to extremist content is creating an army of Gen-Z terrorists (lest it become a self-fulfilling prophecy).

 Instead, we need to understand the wider political and cultural ecosystem that extremists see themselves on and how the relationship between offline contexts and assertive online strategies are being deployed to draw young people from more innocuous environments and then down the radical right rabbit hole.

 In the online space, attempts to play ‘whack-a-mole’ with online terrorist content, while positive and necessary, can only address the tip of an increasingly amorphous iceberg.
 It’s a strategy largely confined to mainstream platforms – whose willingness to oblige can be inconsistent – and so misses the content sitting untouched (on dark web/social media platforms) in marginal corners of the internet and social media.

 Algorithmic Radicalization?
 A Journey Down the Online Radical Right Rabbit Hole